datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 # Reading CSV Data Using Pandas

 We will begin by locating and reading our survey data which are in CSV format.
+CSV stands for Comma-Separated Values and is a common way store formatted data.
+Other symbols my also be used, so you might see tab-separated, colon-separated or space separated files.
+It is quite easy to replace one separator with another, to match your application.
+The first line in the file often has headers to explain what is in each column.
+CSV (and other separators) make it easy to share data, and can be imported and exported from many applications, including Microsoft Excel.
 We can use Pandas' `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).